Choosing a time range

 Using the Time Filter

-The Time Filter is only available if your data contains time stamps AND if the Collection Date was set on the Sources page during the upload.
+The Time Filter is only available if your data contains time stamps AND if the Primary Date was set on the Sources page during the upload.

 At the top of the Analysis page you can select the specific time range you want to look at.
-The default setting is "all time", meaning you start by looking at the entire time range, from the earliest date in the dataset to the most current.
+The default setting is "all time", meaning you are text mining the entire time range, from the earliest date in the dataset to the most current.

 Filtering time ranges using a Record Filter